 Kris Boudt, Alexios Galanos, Scott Payseur and Eric Zivot

 Part III: Miscellaneous Topics

 Joaquim Jose Santos Ramalho

 9. Quantitative game theory applied to economic problems

 Sebastián Cano-Berlanga, José-Manuel Giménez-Gómez and Cori Vilella

-Econometrics Using R, Volume 41 provides state-of-the-art information on important topics in econometrics, including quantitative game theory, multivariate GARCH, stochastic frontiers, fractional responses, specification testing and model selection, exogeneity testing, causal analysis and forecasting, GMM models, asset bubbles and crises, corporate investments, classification, forecasting, nonstandard problems, cointegration, productivity and financial market jumps and co-jumps, among others.
-The book's eighteen chapters are divided into five parts, all providing not only theory, but free R software code to implement the new ideas.
+Conceptual Econometrics Using R, Volume 41 provides state-of-the-art information on important topics in econometrics, including quantitative game theory, multivariate GARCH, stochastic frontiers, fractional responses, specification testing and model selection, exogeneity testing, causal analysis and forecasting, GMM models, asset bubbles and crises, corporate investments, classification, forecasting, nonstandard problems, cointegration, productivity and financial market jumps and co-jumps, among others.

 - Presents chapters authored by distinguished, honored researchers who have received awards from the Journal of Econometrics or the Econometric Society